sourc3array/Bare_Bones_XS/README.md

    [https://github.com/sourc3array/Bare_Bones_XS](https://github.com/sourc3array/Bare_Bones_XS)

-2. Extract the ZIP file archive and move the 'Bare_Bones_XS.dspreset' folder into your instruments folder for Decent Sampler.
+2. Extract the ZIP file archive and move the 'Bare_Bones_XS.dsbundle' folder into your instruments folder for Decent Sampler.

 3. Load the **Bare Bones XS** instrument using the file browser in the Decent Sampler plug-in or standalone player and choose an instrument preset.